Shattered (Star Trek: Voyager): Plot

 Janeway is initially hostile towards Chakotay's actions, but he demonstrates what has happened to the ship and she becomes more trusting of him.
-They go to Astrometrics, which is set 23 years in the future and is staffed by LCDR Icheb and LT Naomi Wildman, both adults, who are surprised by their appearance, as in their timeline Janeway and Chakotay had died 17 years earlier.
+They go to Astrometrics, which is set 23 years in the future and is staffed by Lieutenant Commander Icheb and Lieutenant Naomi Wildman, both adults, who are surprised by their appearance, as in their timeline Janeway and Chakotay had died 17 years earlier.
 The two are able to provide Chakotay with details on the chronokinetic surge and suggestions for how to restore Voyager to normal, and Icheb implies that he never revealed the location of Chakotay's cider stash.
 Later, they encounter Seven of Nine shortly after her arrival on Voyager, and her Borg knowledge provides a plan for restoring the ship to normal—if Chakotay injects the chronoton serum into the ship's organic gel-packs, all parts of the ships will align with Chakotay's timeframe.

 As Chakotay and Janeway travel through the temporally-disjointed ship to enact this plan, Seska discovers their intent and decides to use the same plan to align the ship to her period, thus allowing her to control Voyager using knowledge from the future to assure she maintains control.
-She takes Chakotay and Janeway prisoner but during Chakotay and Janeway's tour of the times on the ship, they have been able to convince most of the other crew to work against the Kazon and they are rescued.
-Chakotay injects the serum in the ship and it is realigned to his time period with all individuals returning to their proper times.
+She takes Chakotay and Janeway prisoner, but during Chakotay and Janeway's tour of the times on the ship, they have been able to convince most of the other crew to work against the Kazon and they are rescued.
+Chakotay injects the serum in the ship and it is realigned to his time period, with all individuals returning to their proper times.
 He finds he has ended up moments before the chronokinetic pulse is due to strike.
 He quickly orders Lt.
 Torres to blow out the ship's deflector, which prevents the interaction that caused the time fractures.
 Later, Chakotay and Janeway have dinner together, where Chakotay tells Janeway he cannot reveal why he ordered the deflector blown out due to the Temporal Prime Directive.
-He is surprised that Janeway knows of his cider stash but Janeway refuses to answer, claiming she too is under the Temporal Prime Directive.
+He is surprised that Janeway knows of his cider stash, but Janeway refuses to answer, claiming she too is bound by the Temporal Prime Directive.